"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Visit Google Trend here to enter your seed keyword.

-As you can see in the image, Black Friday seems to be more popular than the rest search terms.
+As you can see in the image, Black Friday seems more popular than other search terms.
 And while it’s more popular, the month of November is when the search begins and ends.

 Also, make sure the search trend of your base keyword is either constant or trending upward.
 If the trend curve is on the decline, that’s not an ideal topic to blog about.